 And again, either a very small amount a la Dr. Masley’s advice…or as an occasional treat.

 Dr. Masley refers to dark chocolate as a smart fat, which has shown to have benefits for overall heart health, brain health, blood pressure…and libido!
 The flavanols in cocoa have been found to lower blood pressure, which has been linked with a lower risk of cardiovascular events such as strokes and heart attacks.

 Chocolate also contains a variety of mood-enhancing ingredients, such as tryptophan.
 Tryptophan stimulates a hormone called serotonin, which is our mood hormone.
 So consuming tryptophan can elevate our mood.

 Another chemical in chocolate is anandamide, which gives us a sense of well-being as it binds to the dopamine receptors in our brain.
 There is also theobromine, which increases a positive mood…love the sound of all of this, don’t you?

-And relating to libido…along with these other mood boosts – and the energy that caffeine, sugar and endorphins provide, there are several chemicals contained in chocolate that are thought to positively impact our friskiness.
+And relating to libido…along with these other mood boosts – and the energy that caffeine, sugar, and endorphins provide, there are several chemicals contained in chocolate that are thought to positively impact our friskiness.

-L-arginine is one as well as phenylethlamine…and zinc is another well-known libido booster (it enhances adrenal function…which is supportive of increased sex drive and libido!)…here are a few non-chocolate libido boosting recipes for you to enjoy as well!
+L-arginine is one as well as phenylethylamine…and zinc is another well-known libido booster (it enhances adrenal function…which is supportive of increased sex drive and libido!)…here are a few non-chocolate libido boosting recipes for you to enjoy as well!

-So I don’t mind a piece of quality dark chocolate as a treat…or when my family gets together…or when I recently had chocolate pastry for breakfast one day during a visit to Poland.
+So I don’t mind a piece of quality dark chocolate as a treat…or when my family gets together…or when I recently had a chocolate pastry for breakfast one day during a visit to Poland.